 Traffic is generally not too busy; especially if you just came from Iran, it will be a pleasant surprise.
 That’s not counting Baku, though!

 The roads are generally in a good state, definitely the major ones.
 The Lagodekhi – Baku road is very scenic, we recommend it if you have little time in Azerbaijan.

 The road up the mountain to Lahic is under construction (June 2013).
 Currently a 1 hour ride from the main road.

 Insurance, border payments and police checks

-The latest report from April 2017 says the old customs regimes have been cancelled.
+2 reports in 2017 confirm the old customs regimes have been cancelled.
 There are now no longer any hefty deposits to be paid.
-Total payment at the border was 20$ import tax and 20$ mandatory insurance.
+Total payment at the border amounts to 20$ import tax and 20$ mandatory insurance.